-I’ve been perfecting this recipe for veggie potato cakes for a couple of weeks now, and I finally have it!
+I’ve been perfecting this recipe for veggie potato cakes for a couple of weeks now, and I finally nailed it!

 My son Darrol Henry used to love broccoli.
 LOVE.
 He’d devour it by the spoonful as a puree, but now that he’s off of purees he throws every piece of broccoli on the floor.
 He may not like little broccoli trees on their own, but he wolfs them down in these veggie potato cakes!